chef/chef-web-docs/content/glossary.md

 : A data_bag is a global variable that is stored as JSON data and is accessible from a Chef Infra Server.

-definition

-: A definition is code that is reused across recipes, similar to a compile-time macro, and is defined in a cookbook.
-Definitions are not recommended for new users and Custom Resources should be written for reusable code instead.

 environment

 : An environment is a way to map an organization's real-life workflow to what can be configured and managed when using Chef Infra Server.